joelpurra/talkie/README.md

 <summary>How to check or change the Talkie shortcut keys in Google Chrome</summary>

 1. In Chrome, click [**Extensions**](chrome://extensions/) in the **Window** menu.
-1. At the bottom of the extensions list, click [**Keyboard shortcuts**](chrome://extensions/shortcuts) in the left side menu.
+1. Click [**Keyboard shortcuts**](chrome://extensions/shortcuts) in the left side menu.
    > <img src="resources/keyboard-shortcuts/talkie-shortcuts-google-chrome-01.png" alt="Screenshot of Chrome's list of installed extensions, focusing on Talkie" title="Chrome's installed extensions" width="467" height="276" />
 1. From the **Keyboard Shortcuts** window you can check or change keyboard shortcuts for all Chrome extensions and apps.
-This way you also can verify that there are no shortcut key collisions between extensions.
+You can also verify that there are no shortcut key collisions between extensions.
    > <img src="resources/keyboard-shortcuts/talkie-shortcuts-google-chrome-02.png" alt="Screenshot of the Keyboard Shortcuts window in Chrome, focusing on Talkie shortcuts" title="Talkie shortcuts in Chrome"  width="708" height="491" />
-1. You can also reach the extensions page directly with [`chrome://extensions/`](chrome://extensions/) and the keyboard shortcut configuration with [`chrome://extensions/shortcuts`](chrome://extensions/shortcuts), but you might have to copy-paste the address manually.
+1. You can also reach the extensions page in Google Chrome directly with [`chrome://extensions/`](chrome://extensions/) and the keyboard shortcut configuration with [`chrome://extensions/shortcuts`](chrome://extensions/shortcuts), but you might have to copy-paste the address manually.

 </details>